-Hosted by HUB Cycling, Bike the Night is a 10-km cycling event through the streets of downtown Vancouver one evening in mid-September.
+Hosted by HUB Cycling, Bike the Night is a 10-km cycling event from Sunset Beach and through the streets of downtown Vancouver one evening in mid-September.

 Bike the Night Cycling Event

-Celebrating its third year, in 2018 Bike the Night takes place on Saturday, September 15th.
+Celebrating its fourth year, in 2019 Bike the Night takes place on Saturday, September 7th.

-At the event participants gather at Concord Pacific Place between 6 and 8 pm during which time there are vendor booths, bike tune-up stations and DJ music for people to check out and enjoy.
+At the event participants gather at Sunset Beach between 6 and 8 pm during which time there are vendor booths, bike tune-up stations and DJ music for people to check out and enjoy.

-Last year over 3000 people attended and even more are expected in 2018.
+Last year over 5000 people attended and as many or more are expected in 2019.